lvjp/go-http-routing-benchmark/README.md

 Last but not least, we have to determine the performance champion.

-Denco and its predecessor Kocha-urlrouter seem to have great performance, but are not convenient to use as a router for the net/http package.
+Denco seem to have great performance, but are not convenient to use as a router for the net/http package.
 A lot of extra work is necessary to use it as a http.Handler.
 [The README of Denco claims](https://github.com/naoina/denco/blob/b03dbb499269a597afd0db715d408ebba1329d04/README.md), that the package is not intended as a replacement for [http.ServeMux](http://golang.org/pkg/net/http/#ServeMux).

 [Goji](https://github.com/zenazn/goji/) looks very decent.
 It has great performance while also having a great range of features, more than any other router / framework in the top group.